+- SCC 102 Chemistry of Photography

+- SCP 101 Topics in Physics

-- SCP 105 Life in the Universe - SCP 140 Topics in Astronomy
+- SCP 105 Life in the Universe

+- SCP 140 Topics in Astronomy

-- Flexible Core World Cultures and Global Issues - Flexible Core U.S. Experience in Its Diversity - Flexible Core Creative Expression - Flexible Core Individual and Society - Flexible Core Scientific World - Flexible Core Any Area - Select one course from each of the five flexible core categories AND one additional course from any flexible core category. - To complete the degree requirements from the Flexible Core, students are advised to select courses from the recommended course selections listed on the program website. - Note: Student can select only two courses from any one discipline. - Students are advised to select SSY101 General Psychology Psychology from the Scientific World Core. - This course is a pre-requisite for SCH215 Soc & Beh Detrm Hlth Social Determinants.
+- Flexible Core World Cultures and Global Issues - Flexible Core U.S. Experience in Its Diversity - Flexible Core Creative Expression - Flexible Core Individual and Society - Flexible Core Scientific World - Flexible Core Any Area - Select one course from each of the five flexible core categories AND one additional course from any flexible core category. - To complete the degree requirements from the Flexible Core, students are advised to select courses from the recommended course selections listed on the program website. - Note: Student can select only two courses from any one discipline. - Students are advised to select SSY101 General Psychology Psychology from the Scientific World Core. - This course is a pre-requisite for SCH215 Social Determinants Social Determinants.